jump-dev/MathOptInterface.jl/docs/src/index.md

 extensibility in mind.
 This has led some authors (such as [^3]) to conclude that developing a new format is easier than extending the existing MPS format.

-The LP file-format dates back to the work of Orchard-Hays who attempted to correct the ''mistakes'' of the MPS file-format by creating a human-readable, row-oriented format for mathematicians [^2].
+The LP file-format is an old alternative to the MPS file-format that is human-readable and row-oriented [^2].
 However, due to its age, there is no longer a single standard for the LP file-format.
 This has led to subtle differences between implementations in different readers that hampers the usefulness of the format as a format for interchange.
 Much like the MPS file,